Kids Company: Foundation and expansion

 The charity's first location was a "drop-in" centre in south London, established in 1996.
 In 2012, the charity carried out its Plate Pledge survey on tackling childhood hunger, malnutrition, and food insecurity which was later cited by the London Assembly in its own investigation into food poverty in London.
 The Plate Pledge fundraising campaign raised awareness of the number of children who go hungry.
 By 2015, Kids Company had expanded and had eleven centres, not only within Greater London, but also minor operational presence in both Bristol and in Liverpool, employing a total of 650 people.
 It provided a range of services to children, who in many cases were not being looked after by their parents, including counselling, hot meals at drop-in centres, and assistance with healthcare and housing.
 The charity attracted controversy through its practice of giving cash payments to the children it was helping.

 The charity's annual reports claimed that the number of people it was helping increased from 13,500 in 2008 to 16,500 in 2010 and then rose to 36,000 in 2011, and remained at that number for each year afterwards.
-However, The Independent has reported that 8,264 of the 36,000 did not receive any support from the charity but were included because they attended the same school as children taking part in Kids Company therapy sessions or activities.
+The Independent has reported that 8,264 of the 36,000 did not receive any support from the charity but were included because they attended the same school as children taking part in Kids Company therapy sessions or activities.
 In response, the charity said it was appropriate to include them because "the children benefited from the knock-on effects of helping their classmates".
 The 36,000 number was disputed at a meeting of the Public Administration Select Committee on 15 October 2015.